LambOfYasha/ShamaYah/my-app/README.md

 PORT=3000 npm run start
 ```

 Add every variable from the environment section above to `.env.production`.
-Set `NEXT_PUBLIC_BASE_URL` to your production URL, then point Clerk production redirects and the webhook target to your live domain.
+Set `NEXT_PUBLIC_BASE_URL` to your production URL, then configure Clerk for that same live domain.

+##### Clerk production redirect setup

+1. Open your Clerk dashboard and switch to the production instance for this app.
+2. Set the application sign-in URL to `https://your-domain.com/sign-in`.
+3. Set the application sign-up URL to `https://your-domain.com/sign-up`.
+4. Set the post-authentication fallback redirect to `https://your-domain.com/dashboard` or another live page you want members to land on by default.
+5. Add your live origin, for example `https://your-domain.com`, anywhere Clerk asks for allowed production origins or redirect URLs.

+This app already redirects unauthenticated users to `/sign-in` and preserves the requested protected URL in the `redirect_url` query string.
+That means a user who tries to open a protected page such as `/dashboard` or `/admin` should be sent back to that page after a successful sign-in.

+##### Clerk webhook setup

+1. In Clerk, create a webhook endpoint that points to `https://your-domain.com/api/webhooks/clerk`.
+2. Subscribe that webhook to at least the `user.created` event.
+3. Copy the webhook signing secret from Clerk into `CLERK_WEBHOOK_SECRET` in `.env.production`.
+4. Restart or redeploy the app after saving the new environment value.
+5. Verify the setup by creating a test user in production and confirming the webhook reaches the app and the new user record is created successfully.

+For this repo, the webhook target must stay on `/api/webhooks/clerk` because that is the route handled by `app/api/webhooks/clerk/route.ts`.

 #### Update an existing server checkout to the latest `main`